gini/gini-mobile-ios/BankSDK/GiniBankSDK/Pod/README.md

    GiniBankSDK.xcframework \
    GiniCaptureSDK.xcframework
    ```
-1. Update the version in the `GiniBankSDK.podspec`, for example `spec.version = 2.2.1`.
 2. Clone the `https://github.com/gini/gini-podspecs` repository.
 3. Go into the `gini-podspecs` repository folder and create a subfolder in `GiniBankSDK` which is named after the
-   version, for example `GiniBankSDK/2.2.1`.
+   version, for example `2.2.1`.
-4. Copy the `GiniBankSDK-XCFrameworks.zip` and the updated `GiniBankSDK.podspec` into the new folder.
+4. Copy the `GiniBankSDK-XCFrameworks.zip` into the new folder.
+5. Copy the `GiniBankSDK.podspec` file from the folder where this readme is located into the new folder and update the
+   version with the corresponding one, for example `spec.version = 2.2.1`.
-5. Commit and push the new folder and its contents to `gini-podspecs`.
-You can discard the changes in the
+6. Commit and push the new folder and its contents to `gini-podspecs` repo.
-   `gini-mobile-ios` repo.

 [^1]: If we put the XCFrameworks into a folder and then zip that folder then the `unzip` command Cocoapods uses will put
 all the XCFrameworks into a subfolder with the same name as the zipped folder.
 This breaks adding the XCFrameworks